Capital & Allocation Circles

-How investment circles organize capital within the fxyz Network -- seed contributions, investment clubs, and voucher vesting
+How capital & allocation circles organize contributions within the ƒxyz Network -- founding contributions, collective capital, and voucher vesting

-Investment circles organize capital allocation within the fxyz Network.
-They are holacracy circles of type investment, meaning they inherit the full governance framework -- roles, policies, financial tracking -- while specializing in capital management.
+Capital and allocation circles organize contribution tracking within the ƒxyz Network.
+They are holacracy circles of type investment (referencing their metadata category), meaning they inherit the full governance framework -- roles, policies, financial tracking -- while specializing in capital management.

-There are two kinds of investment circle: the Seed Contribution Circle (a singleton managed by the anchor) and Investment Clubs (user-created collectives).
+There are two kinds of capital allocation circles: the Genesis Contribution Circle (a singleton managed by the anchor) and Collective Capital Circles (user-created collectives).

-Access: Investment features require EXPLORER tier (tier 2) or above.
-Creating an investment club requires NAVIGATOR tier (tier 3) or above.
+Access: Capital features require EXPLORER tier (tier 2) or above.
+Creating a collective capital circle requires NAVIGATOR tier (tier 3) or above.

-The Seed Contribution Circle is the network's anchor investment sub-circle.
-It tracks all seed round contributions and manages the relationship between early capital and token allocation.
+The Genesis Contribution Circle is the network's anchor capital sub-circle.
+It tracks all founding contributions and manages the relationship between early contributions and token allocation.

 Characteristics